siliconflow/onediff/onediff_comfy_nodes/README.md

 ### Basical Nodes Usage

 **Note** All the images in this section can be loaded directly into ComfyUI.

-You can Load these images in ComfyUI to get the full workflow.
+You can load them in ComfyUI to get the full workflow.

 #### Load Checkpoint - OneDiff

-The "Load Checkpoint - OneDiff" node  is optimized for OneDiff.

-It can be used to load checkpoints and accelerate the model.
+"Load Checkpoint - OneDiff" is the optimized version of "LoadCheckpoint", designed to accelerate the inference speed without any awareness required.
+It maintains the same input and output as the original node.

 ![](workflows/model-speedup.png)